This post may contain affiliate links. Please see our disclosure policy.

 Healthy Salmon Recipes

-For more healthy salmon recipes like this pepita crusted salmon, check out these posts:
+For more healthy salmon recipes like this pepita crusted salmon, check out these posts.
+And don’t miss this sheet pan salmon and green beans.

 Three fillets of pepita crusted salmon on a baking sheet.